 Conference Board of Canada

-Duxbury, Linda, Anne Bardoel, and Michael Halinski. “‘Bringing the Badge home’: exploring the relationship between role overload, work-family conflict, and stress in police officers.”
-Policing and Society (2020): 1-20.
+Duxbury, L., Bardoel, A., & Halinski, M. (2020). “‘Bringing the Badge home’: exploring the relationship between role overload, work-family conflict, and stress in police officers.”
+Policing and Society, 1-20.
+(Restricted Access).

-Duxbury, Linda, and Floyd Ormsbee.
+Duxbury, L., & Ormsbee, F. (2020).
 “Does studying the past help us understand the future?
 An examination of the expectations of Gen X knowledge workers.”
-The International Journal of Human Resource Management 31, no. 7 (2020): 935-963.
+The International Journal of Human Resource Management, 31(7), 935-963.
+(Restricted Access).